ElhabashyLab/ElhabashyLab/README.md

 ## 👋 Hi there, I'm Hadeer Elhabashy
-## 🧬 Welcome to the GitHub page of Elhabashy Lab | AI for Protein Science
+Welcome to Elhabashy Lab GitHub page

 ## 🏛️ Affiliations
 University of Bayreuth